Robert Devereux, 2nd Earl of Essex: The Essex ring

-There is a widely repeated romantic legend about a ring given by Elizabeth to Essex.
-There is a possible reference to the legend by John Webster in his 1623 play The Devil's Law Case suggesting that it was known at this time, but the first printed version of it is in the 1695 romantic novel The Secret History of the most renowned Queen Elizabeth and the Earl of Essex, by a Person of Quality.
-The version given by David Hume in his History of England says that Elizabeth had given Essex a ring after the expedition to Cádiz that he should send to her if he was in trouble.
-After his trial, he tried to send the ring to Elizabeth via the Countess of Nottingham, but the countess kept the ring because her husband was an enemy of Essex.
+There is a widely-repeated romantic legend concerning a ring given by Elizabeth to Essex.
+A possible reference to the legend is made by John Webster in his 1623 play The Devil's Law Case, suggesting that it was known at this time, but the first printed version of it is in the 1695 romantic novel The Secret History of the most renowned Queen Elizabeth and the Earl of Essex, by a Person of Quality.
+The version given by David Hume in his History of England states that Elizabeth had given Essex a ring after the expedition to Cádiz, which he should send to her if he was in trouble.
+After his trial, he tried to send the ring to Elizabeth through the Countess of Nottingham, but the countess kept the ring because her husband was one of Essex's enemies.
 As a result, Essex was executed.
 On her deathbed, the countess is said to have confessed this to Elizabeth, who angrily replied: "May God forgive you, Madam, but I never can".
 The Queen's Diamond Jubilee Galleries in Westminster Abbey possess a gold ring which is claimed to be this one.

-Some historians consider this story of the ring to be a myth, partly because there are no contemporaneous accounts of it.
-John Lingard in his history of England says the story appears to be fiction.
-Lytton Strachey states "Such a narrative is appropriate enough to the place where it was first fully elaborated—a sentimental novelette, but it does not belong to history", and Alison Weir calls it a fabrication.
+Some historians consider this story of the ring to be a myth, partly because there are no contemporary accounts of it.
+In his history of England, John Lingard says that the story appears to be fictitious.
+Lytton Strachey states "Such a narrative is appropriate enough to the place where it was first fully elaborated - a sentimental novelette, but it does not belong to history", and Alison Weir calls it a fabrication.

-Nevertheless, this version of the story forms the basis of the plot of Gaetano Donizetti's opera Roberto Devereux, with a further twist added to the story, in that Essex is cheating on both the queen and his best friend by having an affair with Lady Nottingham (who in the opera is given the wrong first name of Sarah rather than Catherine): and that this turns out to be (a) the reason why Lord Nottingham turns against his now former friend, when he discovers the ring in question and prevents her sending it, and (b) is the ultimate reason for Queen Elizabeth withdrawing her support for Essex at his trial.
-The actual question of Devereux's genuine guilt or innocence is sidelined (as is his actual failed rebellion), and the trial is presented as effectively a Parliamentary witch-hunt led by Cecil and Raleigh.
+Nevertheless, this version of the story forms the basis of the plot of Gaetano Donizetti's opera Roberto Devereux, with a further twist added to the story, in that Essex is deceiving the Queen as well as his best friend by having an affair with Lady Nottingham (who in the opera is erroneously called Sarah instead of Catherine): and that this turns out to be (a) the reason why Lord Nottingham turns against his former friend, when he discovers the ring in question and prevents her from sending it, and (b) the ultimate reason why Queen Elizabeth withdrew her support for Essex at his trial.
+The actual question of Devereux's genuine guilt or innocence is sidetracked (as is his actual failed rebellion), and the trial is presented as effectively a Parliamentary witch-hunt led by Cecil and Raleigh.